 Lesson 2 Structure and Meaning Cues Use meaning cues to read unknown words.Use structure cues to read unknown words.

 Lesson 3 Strategies for Determining the Meaning of a Word Use visual, meaning, and structure clues together to determine the meaning of a word.

 - Have students determine the meaning of new vocabulary words during read aloud sessions, shared reading, and guided reading by using visual, structural, and meaning cues.
-See UEE's book list for additional read aloud opportunities.
+See below ('More Books for Teaching Vocabulary in Context') for additional read aloud opportunities.